Learn About Gina Renee Hall’s Murder Timeline

 Monday, June 30, 1980

 The Abandoned Monte Carlo found by Dlana and Gina’s friends.
 The Monte Carlo was abandoned on Hazel Hollow Road parked almost under the train trestle that crossed the New River from Pulaski County Into Radford, Va.
 A public boat launch near by.
 Trooper Austin Hall of the VSP discovered the blood stains in the trunk with visible strands of human hair stuck in the bloody trunk carpet.
-Thirty-three hours after having last seen Gina, Dlana was certain Gina had been in that trunk—dead or unconscious.
+Forty hours after having last seen Gina, Dlana was certain Gina had been in that trunk—dead or unconscious.
 And later, the lab report would confirm she had been.

 June 30, 1980